-These groups were largely carnivores with their diet consisting primarily of blood, meat and milk.
+These groups were largely following a carnivore diet consisting primarily of meat and milk.

 These largely carnivorous tribes were very tall with even the women averaging over 6 feet in height in some tribes.
 All these tribes had marvelous physiques and perfectly straight, uncrowded teeth.
 Six tribes had no dental decay whatsoever.

 Clearly, the basis of milk in the diet was a critical component of the vibrant health enjoyed by these tribes.